larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Participants
 should contact both fora administrators and the moderator team when they have concerns about any problematic behavior happening in a forum.
+Administrators should address such complaints promptly, replying to the complainant, and informing the moderator team of their disposition.
 The moderator team should only act when the administrators do not respond in a timely fashion.
 In general, their first act should be to contact the